Installation

 • ~2 GB disk space — for data, vectors, and the embedding model

-• Apple Silicon recommended — for fast local embeddings via MPS acceleration (works on Intel/Linux too)
+• macOS, Linux, or Windows — Apple Silicon recommended for fastest embeddings (works on Intel, CUDA, and CPU too)

 Optional: mcporter